fadiTill/sinatra-finalproject/README.md

-Fadiprojectcli
+sinatra-finalproject

 Welcome to your new MVC !
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file sinatra final project.
-To experiment with that code, run shotgun for an interactive prompt.
+In this directory,  To experiment with that code, run shotgun for an interactive prompt.

 Installation

 fork and clone this MVC

-'sinatra-finalproject
+sinatra-finalproject
 And then execute:

 $ bundle install

-  "This MVC will help you Signup as user and save guest data for  virtual open houses."
+  "This MVC will help you Signup as user and save guests data for virtual open houses."
   1) first You can sign up them login
   2) then you can create a guests, Read the information, update and delete.